 - Reservations: 160 sites available for reservation by visiting reserveamerica.com

 - Cabins: 6 Cabins that sleep 6 and 1 two bedroom cabin that sleeps 8.

 - Year round camping with heated shower house, frost free hydrants and laundry facilities in campground #3.

 - Boat launch areas: 16 lanes, eight accessible courtesy docks and parking areas.

-- Special use amenities: 25 mile hike/bike trail, 5 mile cross country ski trail, 1 mile self-guided nature trail, archery range, swim beach, sand volleyball, mountain bike skills course, 9-hole disc golf course, 3 acre trout pond, 1 acre children’s fishing pond, accessible shoreline use trail, fish cleaning station and 2 fish feeders, 4 playgrounds.
+- Special use amenities: 25 mile hike/bike trail, 5 mile cross country ski trail, 1 mile self-guided nature trail, archery range, swim beach, sand volleyball, mountain bike skills course, 3 acre trout pond, 1 acre children’s fishing pond, accessible shoreline use trail, fish cleaning station and 2 fish feeders, 4 playgrounds.